gclayburg/coreos-vmware-deploy/README.md

 $ deploy_coreos_on_esxi2.sh -u --core_os_hostname=workerbee1 worker-dhcp.user-data
 ```

+**Note:** CoreOS uses a mounted .iso image for reading the cloud-config data on VMware ESXi.
+Make sure that the VM is powered off before running the script.
+Otherwise, VMware will not recognize any changes.
-Note: Be careful about formatting when editing the `*.user-data` files.
+**Note:** Be careful about formatting when editing the `*.user-data` files.
 Leading spaces are significant.
 See [CoreOS cloud-config documentation for details](https://coreos.com/docs/cluster-management/setup/cloudinit-cloud-config/)

 # Inspiration